risawitama/verbose-potato/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## How does a penguin build it’s house?
+Igloos it together.